For further detail about risk assessment of FOSSIT, please see

 This is a common symptom in general practice.
 It is usually benign (globus pharyngeus).
 Typically, it improves with eating and is worse when swallowing saliva.
 Intermittent FOSSIT, with no other red flag symptoms i.e. neck lump, unexplained otalgia, hoarseness or dysphagia is not indicative of significant pathology and can be managed with simple reassurance.

 - If dysphagia (is present, for solids or liquids, refer urgently as suspicion of cancer to gastroenterology-that patient will need an oesophagoscopy.
-Note that the Scottish Referral Guidelines for Suspected Cancer define this as “interference of the swallowing mechanism that occurs within five seconds of the swallowing process”
+Note that the Scottish Referral Guidelines for Suspected Cancer define dysphagia as “interference of the swallowing mechanism that occurs within five seconds of the swallowing process”

 - If unexplained odynophagia (pain on swallowing) is present, and particularly if it is high and radiates as pain to the ear, then refer to ENT for a flexible laryngoscopy.